onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Emergence without downward causation is pointless

-Postmodernism is disrespecting god!
-But god is ultimately immune because god is truth You’re progressing us straight to hell

 We should be able as a religion to distribute expectations of diets throughout the population to run experiments